strongloop-community/loopback-example-embedded-relations/README.md

 # loopback-example-embedded-relations
-Deprecated a loopBack example application for embedded relations
+A loopBack example application for embedded relations

+This repository is deprecated because it's merged into loopback-example-relations.